-- 17 STEI's management team oversees the operations, maintenance, customer care and - 18 administration of the day to day business activities.
-In addition, STEI's management prepares - 19 strategic plans that are presented to its Board of Directors.
-STEI management is active in the target met target not met planning and monitoring of the results of its business activities.
-As part of this monitoring management prepares a year end management report that is reviewed and discussed by all mangers.
+STEI's management team oversees the operations, maintenance, customer care and administration of the day to day business activities.
+In addition, STEI's management prepares strategic plans that are presented to its Board of Directors.
+STEI management is active in the planning and monitoring of the results of its business activities.
+As part of this monitoring, mangers.
 The 2013 version of this management report is presented as Attachment 19 to this